 You can complete the form even if you are not yet eligible to apply, but would like to canvass options for entering Canada (no fee required).

 Apply early: it can take up to a year to process your application.

 If there is any possibility you will one day have to enter Canada, you would be prudent to secure certified true copies of all court records relating to your conviction and sentence, including proof of fine payment, and a transcript of the evidence underlying your conviction.

 estimate your blood alcohol level at the time of the alleged offence.

 U.S. DUI chart

-shows the legal limit and administrative licence suspension for each state; maintained by the Insurance Institute for Highway Safety and the Highway Loss Data Institute
+shows the administrative licence suspension for each state; maintained by the Insurance Institute for Highway Safety and the Highway Loss Data Institute

 Drunk Driving Law Center